View Categories

 • Sweetened beverages like sodas

-Basically, these are products that are either bad for health or not considered essential for daily life.
+These are often products deemed either detrimental to health or not essential for daily life.

 How Is CESS Calculated? #